MVerschure/Reproduction_Deep_Learning/README.md

 <br>

 As you could have noticed from the Fig.11, the end results show that the model estimates gaze with a remarkable accuracy, resulting in the gaze direction prediction that is visually almost indistinguishable from the actual label.

+As was mentioned before, the results obtained in our reproduction project are not comparable to the results of the original method paper, as it does not apply the method to the ETH-XGaze dataset.

 ## Sources
 1. Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N Gomez, Lukasz Kaiser, and Illia Polosukhin.
 Attention is all you need.
 NeurIPS, 2017. doi: https://doi.org/10.48550/arXiv.1706.03762